tlaplus/rfcs/tests/tlaplus_syntax/README.md

 Every TLA⁺ tool that parses the language should adapt this corpus to ensure parser conformance.
 Currently, there are three existing tools that implement a TLA⁺ parser:
 1. [SANY](https://github.com/tlaplus/tlaplus/tree/master/tlatools/org.lamport.tlatools/src/tla2sany), which has adapted these tests
-2. [TLAPM](https://github.com/tlaplus/tlapm), which has not yet adapted these tests
+2. [TLAPM](https://github.com/tlaplus/tlapm), which has partially adapted these tests
 3. [tree-sitter-tlaplus](https://github.com/tlaplus-community/tree-sitter-tlaplus), which has adapted these tests

 Translating a given tool's internal parse tree format to match the standardized format used by these tests is a lot of work, but ensures very thorough testing of the parser and exposes the ability to rapidly add regression tests to all parsers if a tricky parsing bug is uncovered in one of the tools.